 The Land Board is also responsible for collecting spatial planning data and making it available for the public.

-These duties are performed by the Department of Planning.
+These duties are performed by the Bureau of Spatial Planning and Building Projects.

 The Land Board: